DHBern/HistFalk-OralHistoryArchive/doc/Documentation.md

     * Solved for now by using corona memory as Root:

         https://www.corona-memory.ch/api/items?per_page=999999&item_set_id=3527
 * geo_info is not correct in every entry see script.js
+* How are dynamic posts produced, alias produce an .md from script.js, maybe new script?